Symptoms of Breast Cancer You Shouldn’t Ignore

 While all women should be self-aware, there are certain groups at a higher risk for breast cancer than others.

-A personal or family history of breast cancer is one factor.
-“If you have a first-degree relative under age 50 when they were diagnosed, then we tend to do early screening,” notes Edmunds.
-Providers will often recommend early breast cancer screenings starting at 30 for individuals who have a hereditary risk of the disease, such as BRCA1 and BRCA2 gene mutations.
+“If you have a first-degree relative who was under age 50 when they were diagnosed, then we tend to do early screening,” notes Edmunds.
+HCPs will often recommend early breast cancer screenings starting at age 30 for individuals who have a hereditary risk of the disease, such as BRCA1 and BRCA2 gene mutations

-Less than 15 percent of women diagnosed with breast cancer have a family history of the disease, however, so it’s important to note other risk factors.
 The odds increase with age, for example.
 Early menstruation, becoming pregnant at an older age, late menopause, obesity, and a history of radiation treatment on your chest are associated with a higher risk.
-Some studies suggest that lifestyle habits such as not being physically active, heavy drinking, and tobacco use can affect your likelihood of getting the disease.
-However, many women who develop breast cancer may not have any risk factors, so don’t ignore any changes in breast health.
+Some studies suggest that lifestyle habits such as not being physically active, drinking alcohol, and tobacco use can affect your likelihood of getting the disease.
+That said, many people who develop breast cancer may not have any risk factors, so don’t ignore any changes in breast health.

 Women with dense breasts have a greater chance of being diagnosed with breast cancer, as well.
 Edmunds notes that due to the density of the tissue, women with dense breasts may also not catch any changes as early as others.
-“Be conscious of the fact that it can be harder to feel changes within your breast, so you may need to take a little bit more time," he says.

 For women of average risk, make an informed decision with your HCP about when to begin breast cancer screenings after age 40.
 Leading authorities advise that women should begin receiving mammograms in their 40s and continue screenings every one to two years thereafter, depending on guidance from their provider.
-Women with a high lifetime risk of breast cancer are encouraged to get mammograms and MRIs beginning at age 30, or an individualized schedule based on family history and guidance from their HCP.
+Women with a high lifetime risk of breast cancer are encouraged to get mammograms and MRIs beginning at age 30 or on an individualized schedule based on family history and guidance from their HCP.

 Besides being aware of the signs and symptoms of breast cancer, there are many other steps you can take to reduce your risk of developing the disease.

 Keep an open dialogue with your HCP about the frequency of breast cancer screenings and when to begin getting mammograms.
 A healthy lifestyle is also a factor in keeping your risk of breast cancer lower.
-“Eat a healthy diet, maintain a healthy weight, exercise, don't smoke, and don't drink alcohol to excess.
-These are the things that are within our control,” Edmunds says.
-Choosing to breastfeed may also reduce a woman’s risk.

 Most of all, if you are concerned that anything is abnormal with your breast health, don’t hesitate to schedule an appointment with your HCP for a consultation.